DanMcInerney/LANs.py/README.md

 Individually arpspoofs the target box, router and DNS server if necessary.
 Does not poison anyone else on the network.
 Displays all most the interesting bits of their traffic and can inject custom html into pages they visit.
 Cleans up after itself.

-Prereqs: Linux, scapy, python nfqueue-bindings, aircrack-ng, python twisted, BeEF (optional), wireless card capable of injection
+Prereqs: Linux, scapy, python nfqueue-bindings, aircrack-ng, python twisted, BeEF (optional), and a wireless card capable of promiscuous mode if you don't use the -ip option

 Tested on Kali 1.0.
 In the following examples 192.168.0.5 will be the attacking machine and 192.168.0.10 will be the victim.